 Outside of the office, you can find Taylor watching Georgia Bulldogs football, eating her way through every restaurant in Charleston, and attending every concert possible.

 Emily joined SCPCSD at the district level in 2015 as a regional coordinator of special education.
-Since then, she has advanced to the Director of Special Education, and now serves as the Executive Director of School Operations.
+Since then, she has advanced to the Director of Special Education, Executive Director of School Operations, Chief Programs Officer, and finally the Deputy Superintendent of LEA.
 She came from one of SCPCSD’s own charter schools, Lowcountry Montessori School.
 There, she developed the special education program in their opening year, and started the school’s special education programs on strong footing.
 Prior to that, she worked as a special education teacher in a variety of classroom settings for Beaufort County Schools, and in Ohio public schools.
 Emily received her BS in special education from Miami University, in Oxford Ohio, and her Masters in Educational Administration from the University of South Carolina.
 She holds a current teaching certificate in South Carolina in the areas of special education, administration and supervision.
+Emily serves on South Carolina’s Advisory Council for Educating Students with Disabilities, and was chosen as an up and coming leader in the authorizing field to take part in NACSA’s (National Association of Charter School Authorizer) highly competitive Leader’s Program Cohort 8.
 Emily’s experiences in the field of education have made her customer service oriented with a focus on access and equity for all students.
 Emily believes in the charter bargain–she believes she can support and guide teachers and school leaders, while encouraging them to take advantage of their autonomy to improve their student’s outcomes.

 Jocelin joined the SCPCSD in 2017 as the Student Services Coordinator.
-Prior to joining the district, Jocelin in Quality Assurance in the Office of Medicaid Services for the State Department of Education.
+Prior to joining the district, Jocelin was an education associate in the Office of Medicaid Services for the S.C.
+Department of Education.
 She also has vast experience in many health and human services including the following; Program Manager for Private Rehabilitative Therapy and Audiological Services; Program Manager for Healthy Connections Kids (HCK); Program Manager for Managed Care Organization (MCO); Program Manager for Medically Complex Children’s Waiver (MCCW); Program Manager for Nursing Services for Children under 21.
 She also has a passion for At-Risk-Youth and was a recreational therapist for the Department of Juvenile Justice.

-She holds a Bachelor of Science Degree in Therapeutic Recreation from Benedict College; Certification in Early Childhood Development, Greenville Technical College; a Master of Health Administration from Webster University in St. Louis, MO; and a Master of Business Administration from Webster University in St. Louis, MO.
+She holds a Bachelor of Science Degree in Therapeutic Recreation from Benedict College; Certification in Early Childhood Development, Greenville Technical College; a Master of Health Administration from Webster University in St. Louis, MO; and a Master of Administration in human resources from Webster University in St. Louis, MO.
 When she’s not in the office, she enjoys being a mother to Michaiah, her greatest joy.

-Outside of the office, Susan resides in Greenville with her husband, three children, and two dogs since moving to South Carolina in 2011.
-They enjoy exploring areas of Greenville and spending time together.
+Outside of the office, Susan resides in Greenville with her husband, three children and two dogs since moving to South Carolina in 2011.
 Her family frequently travels to Kansas City and other areas in the mid-west where most of their family resides.

 Louie was born in Washington DC and raised in Northern Virginia.
 After a varied career ranging from a part-time backup singer in a rock and roll band in Denver, CO, while an oral surgery assistant by day, to handling all the imports and exports for the country of Venezuela, she fell into an education career by chance and fell in love with it!
 She joins the SCPCSD after 20+ years with the Beaufort County School District where she taught English for Speakers of Other Languages (ESOL) and worked at the district level in special education.
 Louie enjoys working with teachers to help make their, and their student’s lives, easier through the power of technology.